 - when sending from a Teradek encoder (e.g. Cube Encoder, Cube Encoder combined with an original Bond, Bond II, Bond Pro, Slice Encoder, or T-RAX Encoder) to a Spunik server in either the standalone or bonded connection modes, all streams sent out by the Sputnik server will have embedded Closed Caption data

 Insertion method: inserting into H.264 SEI, as per SCTE 128-1

-1. our Decoder products do not have support for outputting Closed Captions, so you'd need to use either software products (such as VLC media player) or third party hardware decoder products which support the output of Closed Captions.
+1. Our Decoder products do not have support for outputting Closed Captions as either SDI metadata, or burned in to the displayed video, so you'd need to use either software products (such as VLC media player) or third party hardware decoder products which support the output of Closed Captions.